What tips for creativity can we learn from 5 industry leaders?

 Sometimes creativity can be blocked by your environment.
 Taking a walk or moving to a different room can help to refresh yourself and get your thoughts going again.
 Don’t believe it?
 Try it.

-The GroupMap team want to give a great big thank you to all our fantastic interviewees as well as the bunch of brilliant minds that contributed to our tips for creativity GroupMap.
+The GroupMap team wants to give a great big thank you to all our fantastic interviewees as well as the bunch of brilliant minds that contributed to our tips for creativity GroupMap.

 From the GroupMap Team.